 Comicker LLC was founded by Saori Adams & Sean E. Williams when we surveyed the comics scene and realized we wanted to make the most creator-friendly comics publisher possible.

 What did this mean?
 It meant a flexible schedule, because most creators have day jobs or other work-for-hire comics series they’re working on.
 It meant good terms for creators, because we’re creators ourselves and we look out for our own.
 It meant a variety of platforms, because you have to go to where the readers already are.
 And it meant digital-first, because we were doing it ourselves, and we were paying for everything out of pocket.

-We launched on February 26th, 2015 with our Comicker Digital imprint, putting out comics online, on comiXology, and on DriveThruComics.
+We launched on February 26th, 2015 with our Comicker Digital imprint, putting out comics online as ad-supported webcomics (now on Webtoon), on comiXology, and on DriveThruComics.
 By the end of the year, we’d added Kindle to our distribution line-up, and a free weekly newsletter.